-• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (gh-921).
+• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (@karalekas, gh-921).

-- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address_qubits function (gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run and measure (gh-920).
+- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (@notmgsk, gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address_qubits function (@jclapis, gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run and measure (@joshcombes, gh-920).

-- Small negative probabilities were causing ReferenceDensitySimulator to fail (gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (gh-914). - Negative numbers in classical instruction arguments were not being parsed (gh-917). - Inline math rendering was not working correctly in intro.rst (gh-927).
+- Small negative probabilities were causing ReferenceDensitySimulator to fail (@joshcombes, gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (@jclapis, gh-914). - Negative numbers in classical instruction arguments were not being parsed (@notmgsk, gh-917). - Inline math rendering was not working correctly in intro.rst (@appleby, gh-927).

-Thanks to community member jclapis for the contributions to this release!
+Thanks to community member @jclapis for the contributions to this release!

-1.13.4 v2.8 (May 20, 2019)
+1.13.6 v2.8 (May 20, 2019)

-- PyQuil now verifies that you are using the correct version of the QVM and quilc (gh-913). - Added support for defining permutation gates for use with the latest version of quilc (gh-891).
+- PyQuil now verifies that you are using the correct version of the QVM and quilc (@karalekas, gh-913). - Added support for defining permutation gates for use with the latest version of quilc (@notmgsk, gh-891). - The rpcq dependency requirement has been raised to v2.5.1 (@notmgsk, gh-911). - Added a note about the QVM's compilation mode to the documentation (@stylewarning, gh-900). - Some measure_observables params now have the Optional type specification (@msohaibalam, gh-903).

-• Preserve modifiers during address_qubits (gh-907).
+• Preserve modifiers during address_qubits (@notmgsk, gh-907).

-1.13.5 v2.7.2 (May 3, 2019)
+1.13.7 v2.7.2 (May 3, 2019)

-• An additional backwards-incompatible change from gh-870 snuck through 2.7.1, and is addressed in this patch release.
+• An additional backwards-incompatible change from gh-870 snuck through 2.7.1, and is addressed in this patch release (@karalekas, gh-901).

-1.13.6 v2.7.1 (April 30, 2019)
+1.13.8 v2.7.1 (April 30, 2019)

 • The changes to operator estimation (gh-870, gh-896) were not made in a backwards-compatible fashion, and therefore this patch release aims to remedy that.
-Going forward, there will be much more stringent requirements around backwards compatibility and deprecation.
+Going forward, there will be much more stringent requirements around backwards compatibility and deprecation (@karalekas, gh-899).

-1.13.7 v2.7 (April 29, 2019)
+1.13.9 v2.7 (April 29, 2019)

-- Standard deviation -> standard error in operator estimation (gh-870). - Update what pyQuil expects from quilc in terms of rewiring pragmas they are now comments rather than distinct instructions (gh-878). - Allow users to deprioritize QPU jobs mostly a Rigetti-internal feature (gh-877). - Remove the qubits field from the TomographyExperiment dataclass (gh-896).
+- Standard deviation -> standard error in operator estimation (@msohaibalam, gh-870). - Update what pyQuil expects from quilc in terms of rewiring pragmas they are now comments rather than distinct instructions (@ecpeterson, gh-878). - Allow users to deprioritize QPU jobs mostly a Rigetti-internal feature (@jvalery2, gh-877). - Remove the qubits field from the TomographyExperiment dataclass (@msohaibalam, gh-896).

-• Ensure that shots aren't lost when passing a Program through address_qubits (gh-895).
+- Ensure that shots aren't lost when passing a Program through address_qubits (@notmgsk, gh-895). - Fixed the conda install command in the README (@seandiscovery, gh-890).